Improved Exploration in Factored Average-Reward MDPs: : REGRET ANALYSIS

-In comparison, the regret of \texttt{UCRL-Factored} and \texttt{DORL} satisfies: $\widetilde \cO(D\ell \sum_{i=1}^m \sqrt{S_i |\cX[Z_i]|T})$, where $D$ denotes the (global) diameter of the FMDP.
-The regret bound of \AlgB\ improves over these regret bounds as for all $i\in [m]$ and $x\in\cX[Z_i^p]$, we have $K_{i,x} \le S_i$ and $D_{i,x}\leq D$.
-Further, this improvement can be substantial in some domains.
-We also demonstrate through numerical experiments on standard environments that \AlgB\ is significantly superior to existing algorithms in terms of practical regret.
-We also emphasize that the rewards in the considered FMDP are assumed to be in $[0,\ell]$, and therefore the multiplicative term $\ell$ appears in the leading term there.
-We note that this point has been overlooked in the regret analysis of DORL in \cite{xu2020near}, and therefore the correct regret bound of DORL would suffer from the same multiplicative factor $\ell$.
-To the best of our knowledge, deriving regret lower bounds for FMDPs with generic structures is still an open problem, and only a lower bound instance for the case of Cartesian products is discussed in \cite{xu2020near}.
+In comparison, the regret of both UCRL-Factored and DORL satisfies $\widetilde \cO(D\sum_{i=1}^m \sqrt{S_i |\cX[Z^p_i]|T})$.
+The regret bound of \AlgB\ improves over these regret bounds as for all $i\in [m]$ and $(s,a)\in\cX[Z_i^p]$, we have $K_{i,s,a} \le S_i$ and $D_{i,s}\leq D$.
+In view of $D_{i,s}\ll D$ in some FMDPs, this improvement can be substantial in some domains.
+We also demonstrate through numerical experiments on standard environments that \AlgB\ is significantly superior to existing algorithms that admit frequentist regret guarantees.
+We finally note that \cite{xu2020near} presented another measure called the \emph{factored span}, and present an algorithm following REGAL \citep{bartlett2009regal}, whose regret scales with the factored span (and not $D$).
+However, by design the presented algorithm crucially relies on knowing an upper bound on the factored span.
+The notions of factored diameter and factored span are not directly comparable.
+We however remark that the bound in Theorem \ref{thm:regret_Alg1} is achieved without any prior knowledge on the diameter.